vithika/SwiftUI/README.md

-# SwiftUI
-Warcard game in swift UI
+# Warcard game in swift UI
-My first App in Swift UI
+- My first App in Swift UI
-The demo show it all
+- The demo shows it all